jeanpaulrsoucy/covid-19-mobility/README.md

-# Estimating the effect of mobility reductions on COVID-19 transmission in 41 cities during the first wave of the pandemic using data from a public transit app
+# Public transit mobility as a leading indicator of COVID-19 transmission in 40 cities during the first wave of the pandemic

 ## Purpose of this repository

-This repository contains code and data to reproduce the analyses presented in the manuscript "Estimating the effect of mobility reductions on COVID-19 transmission in 41 cities during the first wave of the pandemic using data from a public transit app" by Soucy et al., with the exception of tables S1 and S2.
+This repository contains code and data to reproduce the analyses presented in the manuscript "Public transit mobility as a leading indicator of COVID-19 transmission in 40 cities during the first wave of the pandemic" by Soucy et al., with the exception of tables S1 and S2.

 **Code and data for the previous version of this manuscript, entitled "Estimating effects of physical distancing on the COVID-19 pandemic using an urban mobility index" and available on [medRxiv](https://www.medrxiv.org/content/10.1101/2020.04.05.20054288v3), may be found [here](https://github.com/jeanpaulrsoucy/covid-19-mobility/tree/2e38f6584e5e31d6c68ee4b765469bb412855c6f).**